 This unit is equipped with a high pressure handgun.
 The high pressure handgun can only be connected to the hose reel located in the water pump cabinet.
-The high pressure water system uses up to the full water pump pressure of 3,000 PSI and can only be used with the special high pressure handgun or a high pressure wand.
-The high pressure system also uses a high pressure water unloader valve and ball valve.
+The high pressure water system uses up to the full water pump pressure of 3000 psi and can only be used with the special high pressure handgun or a high pressure wand.